How To Develop A Social Media Approval Workflow For Your Brand [+Infographic]

 9 out of 10 marketers say approval delays are the top reason to miss deadlines.

-One of the best ways to build a brand presence online is social media marketing.
-However, brands need to be extra careful in maintaining their social media presence because once a mistake is made, it remains online forever (even if you delete it, a good portion of the audience might have already seen it by then.)
+Social media marketing is one of the best ways to build a brand presence online.
+However, brands need to be extra careful in maintaining their social media presence because once a mistake is made, it remains online forever.
+Even if you find and delete it later, a good portion of the audience might have already seen your mistake.

-The most significant weak spot where the gear of a social media team gets stuck is the approval process.
+The most significant weak spot is where the gear of a social media team gets stuck in the social media approval process.
 Mistakes can happen, but a social media approval workflow goes a long way to ensure that your brand is seen as a professional one on social media.

 This guide will give you actionable tips to streamline your social media approval workflow so that your team members can collectively maintain a consistent brand presence on social media.